How are hospitals dealing with climate change? – DW – 10/15/2024

 In May, in the southern Brazilian state of Rio Grande do Sul, thousands of health care employees couldn't get to work because of flooding.
 Across the state, hospitals canceled elective procedures to deal with the emergency flood response and an increase in infectious diseases linked to stagnant water and lack of sanitation.

-By 2100, over 16,000 hospitals — or one in 12 worldwide — will be at high risk of total or partial shutdown from extreme weather events if fossil fuels are not phased out rapidly, according to climate risk analysts Cross Dependency Initiative.
+By 2100, more than 16,000 hospitals — or one in 12 worldwide — will be at high risk of total or partial shutdown from extreme weather events if fossil fuels are not phased out rapidly, according to climate risk analysts Cross Dependency Initiative.

 Many hospitals will have to be moved but some can adapt, according to the analysis.
 So how are some already dealing with the challenge?